NAME: Tushar Singhal

 I am saying this again, mocks are the most important part of your prep.
 Mocks are required to form a winning strategy and each candidate has to decide it according to his/her strengths and weaknesses.
-So, I would suggest to attempt at least 25 mocks and analyze them thoroughly to maximize your performance on the D-DAY.
+So, I would suggest attempting at least 25 mocks and analyze them thoroughly to maximize your performance on the D-DAY.

 I had a good sleep the night before the exam and tried to be as relaxed as possible throughout the exam.

 It’s very difficult to visualize 2,40,000 people preparing for the same examination.
 The competition is huge.
 So don’t lose the vision and reason you started with.
-The journey will be tough but eventually the satisfaction of a good result will be worth it.
+The journey will be tough but eventually, the satisfaction of a good result will be worth it.

 To structure your CAT Preparation in an efficient way consider visiting iQuanta website and being a part of iQuanta CAT 21 Course at www.iQuanta.in.